RustedAperture/petbot/readme.md

 A discord bot by RustedAperture 2024

 ## Setup

+**NOTE**: This bot is to be setup on your own.
+It does support running on multiple guilds at once but I do not have the proccessing power to host it.

 1. In root directory create `config.json` with the below code
 ```json
 {